 Questions from the public regarding the general operations or direction of the Library should be referred to the Director.
-Inquiries related to the underlying principles of a policy that are open to interpretation from a political, constitutional, and/or legal perspective should be referred to the Director who may refer questions to the Board of Trustees.
+Inquiries related to the underlying principles of a policy that are open to interpretation from a political, constitutional, and/or legal perspective should be referred to the Director who may refer questions to the Library Board.

-Inquiries regarding the library budget should be referred to the Director, Business Manager, and/or Board of Trustees.
+Inquiries regarding the library budget should be referred to the Director, Business Manager, and/or Library Board.